 When The Plant Bolts

 This coincides usually with the off-putting taste that eventually occurs.
-Hot weather, stress, and plant maturity will cause the plant to go to seed and prepare to die.
+Hot weather during the summer months, stress (usually induced by heat or drought), and plant maturity will cause the plant to go to seed and prepare to die.
 Leaves of the plant generally take on a bitter taste at this time.

 When It Stops Growing Productively